OpenPecha/python-package-template/README.md

 ## Instructions for use

-Get started with _OpenPecha Project Template_ by using this as template when creating your project repo from github.
+Get started with _OpenPecha Project Template_ by refering to this [wiki](https://github.com/OpenPecha/Wiki/wiki/Coding-Guide-Line#project-setup)

 ### Install _Project Name_